yangdanny97/chocopy-python-compiler/README.md

 This compiler supports a limited version of Python's `assert` keyword.
 The `assert` may be followed by a single `bool` expression, which will raise an exception with an unspecified/generic message if the value is false.
 It is used in the test suite to assert values in runtime tests.

+### Known Bugs:
+- for-loops do not work with nonlocal

 ## JVM Backend Notes:

 The JVM backend for this compiler outputs JVM bytecode in plaintext formatted for the Krakatau assembler.
 Here's how you can compile and run a file using this backend: